inflearn logo

 Upon completing this course, you will…

-• You will be able to interpret the market through fund flows rather than coin prices.
+• You will be able to interpret the market through capital flow rather than coin prices.

 • You will be able to read and explain addresses, transactions, blocks, and event logs on your own.